 The description ‘Jujitsu Kempo’ made clear the increased focus on striking techniques, sometimes lacking in modern Jujitsu, while inclusion of pressure and vital-point 'technique enhancements’ have served to improve the control and ‘pain compliance’ element of techniques – in particular those borrowed from Small Circle Jujitsu.

-Kenshindoryu Jujitsu Kempo is an eclectic style and the current syllabus draws on tried and tested principles & techniques from Wadoryu Karate, Zen Judo, Shindo Yoshinryu Koryu Jujitsu, Ryukyu Kempo and Professor Wally Jay’s Small Circle Jujitsu*
+The current Kenshindoryu Jujitsu Kempo syllabus draws on tried and tested principles & techniques from Wadoryu Karate, Zen and Combat Judo, Sambo Wrestling, Shindo Yoshinryu Koryu Jujitsu, Ryukyu Kempo and Professor Wally Jay’s Small Circle Jujitsu*

 The syllabus retains a ‘traditional’ nature incorporating kihon (basic techniques) covering striking & kicking, grappling & throws, locks & strangles, groundwork and pressure-points, with a combination of established and unique kata (forms) which reinforce the principles of throwing, reflexive defence, groundwork and conclusive techniques.

 Kumite (freefighting) plays a large part in an art which can, at times, appear to border on the brutal, but a range of fighting activities allow members to take on as much, or as little, pressure as they wish; from simple throwing randori, through Tachiwaza (standing fighting) and submission groundwork, to Bushidokai freefighting in which full-contact strikes to the body are permitted along with ‘streetfighting’ techniques such as gouging and biting.

 That said, techniques are introduced in a controlled and safe way throughout a syllabus designed to be followed all the way through to 3rd Dan, to produce a rounded comprehensive fighting ability.